A career expert’s reflection on how to start assessing your career options.

 Not sure what jobs you should be looking for?
 We can help you sort it out

 Whether you’re looking for a different career or are just starting out in the workforce, knowing what job titles are out there, what the requirements are, and what salaries to expect will help you make a bold next move.
-In this post, we lay out the definitive list of career resources to help with your career planning tasks and explore the career opportunities you’ve identified as potential paths for your future.
+In this post, we lay out the definitive list of the best career exploration websites to help with your career planning tasks and explore the career opportunities you’ve identified as potential paths for your future.

 You’ve probably already done some career brainstorming, or taken stock of your skills and interests in a self-assessment.
 Maybe you’ve even already outlined a list of possible job titles you’d like to learn more about.